The Copper Beech

 The Copper Beech is a 1992 novel by the Irish author Maeve Binchy.
-Set in the 1950s and 1960s, the storyline follows the lives of 12 characters living in a small Irish town, in chapters with interlocking plot elements.
+Set in the 1950s and 1960s, the storyline follows the lives of eight characters and those closest to them living in a small Irish town, in chapters with interlocking plot elements.
+Reviews are positive about this novel with an unusual structure.

 The novel was recorded as a BBC audiobook in 2007.